 Unfortunately, sometimes people will detox and then they’ll go home without any other type of care.
 You need some form of alcohol rehab after you’ve detoxed.
 This might mean entering an inpatient facility, but it doesn’t have to.
 You may want to consider going to an IOP (intensive outpatient program) instead.
 This would ensure that you get a high level of care, but that it’s flexible at the same time.

-Going to detox facility in Sammamish in Washington State is the best place for you to begin recovering.
+Going to detox facility near Sammamish in Washington State is the best place for you to begin recovering.
 This step will help to give you the best possible chance of being successful.
 It will also guard against DTs and any other complications that can arise.